Anbarryprojects/fastapi-babel/README.md

 First of all we have to extract, translate and compile the messages, so follow the steps.

-Notice: first of all you should create a babel config file **babel.cfg** in project root or where you want to run cli's.
+1. make a **babel.cfg** file in project root directory or in the directory where you want to run CLI.

 *babel.cfg*

     [python: **.py]

-- Create main.py file:
+2. Create main.py file:

 ```python
 from fastapi_babel import Babel